Sindhudurg Airport: History

-After overcoming a series of delays, the airport was finally ready and launched civilian operations on 9 October 2021.
+Construction was completed by the second half of 2018 and a test flight from Mumbai landed on 12 September 2018 on the occasion of Ganesh Chaturthi.
+The airport received its aerodrome licence for commencing commercial operations from the DGCA in September 2021.
+The airport was subsequently inaugurated on 9 October 2021 and an Alliance Air ATR 72 operated the first flight to Mumbai.
+Alliance Air was awarded the Sindhudurg-Mumbai route under the UDAN 3.1 of the central government's regional connectivity scheme.

-Alliance Air started its operations with flights from Mumbai on 9 October 2021.
-Other airlines have also started planning seasonal flights to the airport from Delhi, Pune, Nagpur, and Hyderabad.
+In July 2023, Fly91 was awarded routes to Hyderabad and Bengaluru under Round 5 of the UDAN scheme and commenced operations in March 2024.

 Structure

 The airport was built by IRB Sindhudurg Airport Pvt.
 Ltd. on a build–operate–transfer (BOT) basis for the Maharashtra Industrial Development Corporation (MIDC).
 The airport was initially planned with a 3170 metre long runway at a cost of Rs.
 175 crores.
 It is spread over 275 hectares and the 2500 metre runway can accommodate aircraft like the Airbus A320 and Boeing 737.
 The airport terminal building can handle 200 departing and 200 arriving passengers during peak hours.